asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

         if cand == {} do return false // illegal state reached

         // COLLAPSE
-        // obviously only a new collapse if it isnt collapsed already if grid.cells[x][y] == nil && card(cand) == 1 do for id in cand {
+        // obviously only a new collapse if it is not collapsed already if grid.cells[x][y] == nil && card(cand) == 1 do for id in cand {
             any_collpased = true